PetriKiviniemi/KuntarekryMobile/README.md

 ## Configuration

-The only configuration the application needs, is pointing it toward the correct API url.
+The only configuration the application needs is pointing it toward the correct API url.
 A template for the file used to store the url can be found as the "apiurl_template.js" file which needs to be renamed to apiurl.js after it has been configured properly.

 ## Links